Galarrwuy Yunupingu: Land rights

-21st century
+Later career

 In October 2004, Yunupingu resigned from his position as chair of the NLC after 23 years in the role and around 28 as a member of the council.
 In June 2005 The Weekend Australian, based on information provided by his son and other relatives, reported that there was some discontent among the Yunupingu family and other community members about the distribution of mining royalties paid to the Gumatj Association.

 In 2007 Yunupingu spoke about the need for action in reducing Indigenous poverty.
-In reference to the Howard government's Northern Territory National Emergency Response, known as "The Intervention, he said "The intervention was an incomplete process about which he would reserve his judgement until he knew what was working and what wasn't".
+In reference to the Howard government's Northern Territory National Emergency Response, known as "The Intervention", he said "The intervention was an incomplete process about which he would reserve his judgement until he knew what was working and what wasn't".
 In 2009 he spoke out against the inability of the government to provide adequate housing.

-As of early 2009, he continued to live near Yirrkala, fulfilling his role a senior ceremonial leader and community elder.
+As of early 2009, he continued to live near Yirrkala, fulfilling his role as a senior ceremonial leader and community elder.
 He still held numerous positions on committees and organisations where he was able to share his wide experience with other Australians and promote the aspirations of his people.

+Yunupingu was a member of the Referendum Council set up in 2015, which led to the Uluru Statement from the Heart in 2017.
+In November 2019, it was announced that Yunupingu would be one of 20 members of the Senior Advisory Group to help co-design the Indigenous voice to government set up by Ken Wyatt, the Minister for Indigenous Australians.
+The Group was co-chaired by Wyatt, Marcia Langton and Tom Calma.

+In 2019, Yunupingu brought a native title claim against the Australian Government on behalf of the Gumatj peoples of the Northern Territory.
+He sought financial compensation over the Government's acquisition of land on the Gove Peninsula, obtained without the consent of the traditional owners, for the purpose of granting bauxite mines.
+The Full Court of the Federal Court of Australia ruled in favour of the Gumatj people in 2023, finding that their land was not acquired "on just terms" before being leased to mining consortium Nabalco in 1968.
+This decision was upheld on appeal by the High Court of Australia in March 2025.

+Music

+Yunupingu loved music and helped to guide his brother's band, Yothu Yindi, sometimes singing traditional elements of the band's songs.
+He also painted their album covers.

+In the early 1970s, Yunupingu sang a song written by Ted Egan, called "Gurindji Blues", about the struggles of the land rights movement in the NT at the time.
+Released on RCA Victor in 1971, the single features Vincent Lingiari of Gurindji strike fame, who introduces the recording in Gurindji, followed by a translation into English.
+Yunupingu also sings on the B side of the record.